 Geneva College is one of only 15 CCCU schools in the nation that offers an ABET-accredited, four-year engineering program.

-Choose between concentrations in chemical, civil, computer, electrical, environmental and mechanical engineering, or construct an interdisciplinary concentration
+Choose between concentrations in biomedical, chemical, civil, computer, electrical, environmental and mechanical engineering, or construct an interdisciplinary concentration

 100 percent job placement in last 10 years for graduates